 We have countless stories from our clients about ways they have improved their products and processes based on the feedback they’ve received from customer reviews.
 In fact, 72% of our clients use UGC to improve customer service, 66% use UGC to improve products, and 50% use UGC to improve marketing tactics and messaging.

-Don’t underestimate how important ratings and reviews are
+Don’t underestimate how important ratings and reviews are for your business

 While some might think it’s difficult to quantify the importance of ratings and reviews, the above statistics prove their power.

 There’s a variety of ways that they are useful, both for businesses and their customers.
-And not only are ratings and reviews absolutely necessary to today’s consumers during the purchasing process, companies are missing out on sales, profits, and priceless information without them, as our research below shows.
+And not only are ratings and reviews absolutely necessary to today’s consumers during the purchasing process, companies are missing out on sales, profits, and priceless information without them, as our ownresearch below shows.

 Learn more about how important ratings and reviews are here.
-Or get in touch below to see how you can get started with Bazaarvoice Ratings & Reviews.Request a demo
+Or get in touch directly below to see how you can get started with Bazaarvoice Ratings & Reviews.Request a demo